Courses offered through Pelvic Health Solutions are CEU approved in all US states

 • Recognize abnormal tissue mobility of visceral fascial structures.

-• visceral fascia utilizing external body and internal vaginal approaches
+• Apply the technique of three-dimensional fascial mobilization to visceral fascia utilizing external body and internal vaginal approaches

 • Recognize and treat fascial restrictions throughout the pelvis, abdomen and thorax as they may relate to diagnoses of dysfunction within the urinary system